-The Perfect Bra Size? - Start With the Bra Band, Not the Bra Cups!
+The Perfect Bra Size? - Start With the Underband, Not the Cups!

-- How to correctly measure bra band measurement
+- Tight or loose? - How to measure and choose the correct bra band size

 Misconceptions and beliefs about bra sizes that you need to abandon